K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 /**
  * Get port from environment and store in Express.
  * Get the PORT environment variable and put it in the variable.
- * 'process.env.PORT'is a environment variable used in Cloud.
+ * 'process.env.PORT' is an environment variable used in Cloud.
  */

 var port = normalizePort(process.env.PORT || '3000');